magicalapi/magicalapi-python/README.md

 ## Usage

-here are some samples of how to use the client for each service. at first you have to create an object of `AsyncClient` like that :
+here are some samples of how to use the client for each service.
+At first, you have to create an object of `AsyncClient` like this:

 ```python
 from magicalapi.client import AsyncClient